FredKSchott/snowpack/README.md

 # or, install Snowpack locally:
 npm install --dev snowpack
 ```

+- **Install any npm package to run directly in the browser via ESM.**
+- Replaces traditional app bundlers (Webpack, Rollup, Parcel, etc).
+- Just run once at install time.
+No other tooling required.
+- Enables tooling-free / build-free / bundle-free development.
+- Works well with Import Maps.

 ### 💁 More info at the official [Snowpack website ➞](https://snowpack.dev)